How To Survive Your Wedding When Your Parents Are Divorced

 “

-My mum told me it would be 'the worst day of her life'.
+My mom told me it would be 'the worst day of her life'.

 Steph*, 36